 Soil Based Probiotics and SIBO?

-Soil based pro-biotics are also called Spore-forming bacilli because they have been identified and found in the soil.
+Soil based pro-biotics are also called Spore-forming probiotics because they have been identified and found in the soil.
 Another reason why when you see babies playing in the grass and eating dirt- its nothing to worry about.

 The spores found within soil based probiotics withstand stomach acid and germinate in the small intestine within about 6 hours of ingestion.